 Let the glaze dry overnight.

-Step 6: Dry Brush With White For A Rustic Wood Finish (Optional)
+Step 6: Dry Brush With White For A Bleached Wood Finish (Optional)

 If you want your finish to have an aged, whitewashed look, you’ll want to do this easy step.
 Mix a little SW Pure White with an equal ratio of the Valspar Clear Mixing Glaze.